Home » Recipes » Summer » Asian Chicken Lettuce Wraps

 • 2 tablespoons vegetable oil

-• 3 large carrots, peeled and finely shredded
+• 3 large carrots peeled and finely shredded

-• 3 shallots, finely diced
+• 3 shallots finely diced

-• 6 large garlic cloves, minced
+• 6 large garlic cloves minced

-• 6 tablespoons ginger, freshly grated
+• 6 tablespoons ginger peeled and freshly grated

 • 3/4 cup hoisin sauce